New York updates sales tax guidance for marketplace providers

 With so many new laws in play, it’s hard for businesses to know when and where they’re required to collect.
 It’s therefore essential for state tax authorities to provide clear guidelines as soon as possible.
 Unfortunately, the New York Department of Taxation and Finance has been less than prompt.

 New York’s conflicting information for remote sellers

-The October bulletin also highlights, in bold, the fact that the annual sales threshold changed from $300,000 to $500,000 as of June 1, 2019.
+The October bulletin also highlights, in bold, the fact that the annual sales threshold for marketplaces changed from $300,000 to $500,000 as of June 1, 2019.
 It goes on to state that a marketplace provider with no physical presence in New York is required to collect and remit tax for all facilitated sales if, in the previous four sales tax quarters, it:

 - Has more than $500,000 in cumulative gross receipts from sales of tangible personal property made or facilitated and delivered in New York; and

 - Made or facilitated more than 100 sales of tangible personal property delivered into New York.

 Aside from explaining the threshold change, TSB-M-12(2.1)S and TSB-M-12(2)S are substantially the same.

 What’s potentially confusing for businesses is that the May 31 bulletin is still available on the department’s website and hasn’t been updated to clarify that it’s been superseded.